joonty/pessimize/README.md

 This is fine until someone runs `bundle update`.
 In this case, bundler will try to update each gem to the maximum possible version.
 If no constraints have been applied, that means that **major** versions can potentially be incremented.
 Gems have interdependencies with other gems, and if those gems haven't specified the version constraints then breakages could occur.

 The pessimistic constraint operator will only allow the final number of the version string to increase.
-You can use this to only allow patch level upgrades, or minor (if you're feeling dangerous).
+You can use this to only allow patch or minor level upgrades.
 This means that when you run `bundle update`, there's a limit on how far gems will update.

 ## Contributing